mikrdgz/silveystheme/README.md

 2. Used Google Dev Tools to see Console errors that would give me a clue for why CSS was not loading.
 See a 422 error that theme.scss was an Unprocessible Entity.
 While I was not 100% on why this was happening, I worked backwards using my understanding that cascading style sheets are loaded in order.
 Checked theme.scss to see what loads first.
 Viewed a non-broken theme in my store and realized that in Silvey's theme there is no file in Assets > SCSS > Layouts > Header.
 Simply copied the non-broken theme's file contents from another store and created a new file in Atom for header.css and pasted the contents.
 Saved and CSS loaded correctly.

-3. Product filtering was styled incorrectly.
+3. Product filtering was styled incorrectly and appearing at the top of the page instead of as a side bar.
 Used Google Dev tools to get an idea of which selector was the top-level for the product pages.
 Navigated to Assets > SCSS > Layouts > Body > body.scss and found that this styling, which includes .page-sidebar, was commented out.
 Removed comment tags and issue was resolved!

 Thanks for reading!